En bref

 Course Component: Laboratory, Lecture

-CVG 7113 Practical applications in fire protection (3 units)
+CVG 7113 Practical applications of fire protection (3 units)

 Introduction to the practical application of fire protection engineering from a consulting and a regulatory perspective.
 Main highlights include performance-based design, fire forensics, emergency preparedness and firefighting.
 This course is equivalent to CIVE 5617 at Carleton University.